MKLab-ITI/JGNN/tutorials/Debugging.md

 ## Debugging execution DAGs
-Model builders are responsible for creating directed acyclic graphs (DAGs) in models they are managing (these are not to be confused graph inputs GNNs are management).
+Model builders are responsible for creating directed acyclic graphs (DAGs) in models they are managing (these are not to be confused with graph inputs GNNs are managing).
 During parsing, builders may create temporary variables, which start with the `_tmp` prefix and are followed by a number, and linking components to others that use them.